 But there is also a “stream of corruption,” Francis said, including a “gay lobby.”

 “We need to see what we can do,” he added, somewhat cryptically.

-Only the pope knows exactly what he means.
-The Vatican has clammed up, refusing to explain.
+Only the Pope knows exactly what he meant.
+The Vatican clammed up, refusing to explain.

 Catholic experts believe Francis was referring to a secret dossier presented to his predecessor Pope Benedict XVI that investigated a series of embarrassing leaks from Vatican insiders to Italian journalists.

 The dossier referred to a Vatican network of sexually active gay clergy who might have been subject to blackmail, according to Italian reports.